forlilab/Ringtail/README.md

 hb_count=10
 max_miss=1
 ```
+## Exploring the database in the Command Line
+View the data contained within the database using the Command Line, we recommend using the [VisiData tool](https://www.visidata.org/).

+## Data integrity sanity checks
+There are a few quick checks the user can make to ensure that the data has been properly written from the DLGs to the database.
+Discrepancies may indicate an error occurred while writting the database or the DLG format did not that which Ringtail expected.
+- The number of rows in the `Ligands` table should match the number of DLG files
+- The number of rows in the `Results` and `Interaction_bitvectors` tables should match
+- The number of rows in the `Results` table should be ~`max_poses`\* `number of DLGs` and should be less than or equal to that number.
+Not every ligand may have up to `max_poses`, which is why the number of rows is typically smaller than `max_poses`\* `number of DLGs`.
+- No ligand should have more than `max_poses` rows in the `Results` table unless multiple receptors were present.

+## Available outputs
+The primary outputs from running Ringtail are the database itself and the filtering log file.
+There are several other output options as well, intended to allow the user to further explore the data from a virtual screening.

+The `--plot` flag generates a scatterplot of ligand efficiency vs binding energy for the top-scoring pose from each ligand.
+Ligands passing the given filters or in the subset given with `--subset_name` will be highlighted in red.
+The plot also includes histograms of the ligand efficiencies and binding energies.
+The plot is saved as `[filters_file].png` if a `--filters_file` is used, otherwise it is saved as `out.png`.

+Using the `--export_poses_path` option allows the user to specify a directory to save SDF files for ligands passing the given filters or in the subset given with `--subset_name`.
+The SDF will contain all poses for a given ligand, with the poses passing the filter/in the subset being first (ordered by increasing binding energy), followed by the poses which do not pass the filter/are not in the subset.
+Each ligand is written to its own SDF.
+This option enables the visualization of docking results, and includes any flexible/covalent ligands from the docking.

+If the user wishes to explore the data in CSV format, Ringtail provides two options for exporting CSVs.
+The first is `--export_table_csv`, which takes a string for the name of a table in the database and returns the CSV of the data in that table.
+The file will be saved as `<table_name>.csv`.
+The second option is `--export_query_csv`.
+This takes a string of a properly-formatted SQL query to run on the database, returning the results of that query as `query.csv`.
+This option allows the user full, unobstructed access to all data in the database.

 ## Potential pitfalls
 When importing DLG files into a database with Ringtail, the files must have interaction analysis already performed.
 This is specified with `-C 1` when running [AutoDock-GPU](https://github.com/ccsb-scripps/AutoDock-GPU).